Foreign relations of Israel: Eritrea

 Eritrea developed relations with Israel shortly after gaining its independence in 1993, despite protests among Arab countries.
 Israeli-Eritrean relations are close.
 The president of Eritrea has visited Israel for medical treatment.
 However, Eritrea condemned Israeli military action during the 2008–2009 Israel–Gaza conflict.
 Israeli-Eritrean ties are complicated by Israel's close ties to Ethiopia.

 Eswatini

 Israel established diplomatic relations with Eswatini in September 1968, immediately following that country achieving independence from the United Kingdom.
 Eswatini was one of only three Sub-Saharan African states (the others being Lesotho and Malawi) that continued to maintain full diplomatic relations with Israel in the aftermath of the Yom Kippur War in 1973, and has never severed such ties.

 Ethiopia

 In Africa, Ethiopia is Israel's main and closest ally in the continent, due to common political, religious and security interests.
 However, relations were severed between the years 1973 and 1989.
 Many towns in Ethiopia are named after biblical Israel settlements, including Ethiopia's third largest city of Nazret (Adama).
 Israel also provides expertise to Ethiopia on irrigation projects.
 Thousands of Ethiopian Jews (Beta Israel) live in Israel.
 In 2012, Israel appointed a Beta Israeli of Ethiopian origin, Beylanesh Zevadia, as ambassador to Ethiopia.

+In October 2020, Israeli Prime Minister Benjamin Netanyahu visited Ethiopia.